top of page

 They have been dated to around 650–587 BC.

-The Dead Sea Scrolls are dated to approximately the transition from the 1st century BC to the 1st century AD.
+The Dead Sea Scrolls are dated to the transition from 100 BC to 100 AD.

-The Masoretic Text is dated from around the 7th to 10th century AD.
+The Masoretic Text is dated from around the 7th to the 10th century AD.

 13. Who built the first temple in Jerusalem?